Zag-Research/Zag-Smalltalk/Documentation/Optimizations.md

 - maybe have `value` as a special case in the dispatch table so that blocks can be evaluated faster
 - alternately (slightly less efficiently), blocks have a single-entry table, and if the symbol index isn't the desired one, they do a `super` send
 - we will recognize methods that are sent to particular classes (or messages that have limited numbers of implementations (like 1 or 2) e.g. `yourself`, `ifTrue:ifFalse:`, `whileTrue:`) and be able to inline them
+- the Object value for Symbols will have the index into the Sysmbol table and also the arity.
+Then the dispatch keys will have the same information encoded for each method so we don't have to check arity separately
+- the object header for BlockClosure will have the symbol hash as the hash value and BlockClosure as the class, This will be followed by code address (which would look like a double, if anyone could see it), then self, a reference to the indirect vector if any, and the closure fields
+-